msbeigiai/spring-full-stack/README.md

    to run the application there are 2 alternative ways:
     - 1. running each one individually
     - 2. or by deploying to docker hub and running _docker compose_. \
-*I would suggest the second option because both backend and frontend will run in a single command*
+*I suggest the second option because both backend and frontend will run in a single command*
 3. Navigate to the backend folder and run:
     ```bash
    mvn clean deploy jib:build
    ```
-   this will deploy the newest backend in Docker hub and later can be run in `docker compose`.
+   this command will deploy the latest backend in Docker hub and later can be run in `docker compose`.

 ### Frontend (React)
 #### To get running frontend: